ckrk/bidding_learning/README.md

 - lr_actor: float < 1 .... learning rate actor network, weighs relevance of new and old experiences
 - lr_critic: float < 1 .... learning rate critic network, weighs relevance of new and old experiences
 - Discrete: binary ... discrete state space on/off (not ready yet)

+The output mode is hardcoded in the function render belonging to BiddingMarket_energy_Environment

+#### Test Parameters

+The noise model and its variants is hard-coded in test_main.py.
+There is:
+- OU-Noise
+- Gaussian Noise (Standard): sigma defines variance

 ## Dependency Structure:

   - test_main.py                                                            (High-level interface thaht accepts user input)